Beat the heat: How to play it safe when exercising in hot weather

 Conclusion

-If you stay mindful of the factors which can impact your performance in the heat, and listen to your body and adjust your intensity of exercise appropriately, it is possible to improve your heat acclimation and conditioning over time without pushing yourself too hard.
-Enjoy summer!
+Stay mindful of the factors which can impact your performance in the heat.
+Listen to your body and adjust your intensity of exercise appropriately.
+Avoid outdoor exercise in extreme heat conditions.
+Play safe and well in summer!

 ---